ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 The Dynamo paper quotes the configuration settings as `N=3, W=2, R=2` because this ensures that ***someone*** will respond to a read operation with the correct value.
 In Amazon's situation, if a read request returns a set of conflicting values, then typically, the client application must resolve the conflict.

 ***Q:***&nbsp;&nbsp; What's wrong with the "Read One, Write All" approach?
+***A:***&nbsp;&nbsp; Several reasons:

-***A:***&nbsp;&nbsp; Several reasons.
-Firstly, ensuring strong consistency is slow.
-Since we have to wait for all the nodes to acknowledge a write operation, the write response time cannot be any faster than the slowest node.
-Also, this configuration is not fault tolerant.
+* Firstly, ensuring strong consistency is slow.
+Since we have to wait for all the nodes to acknowledge a write operation, the write response time cannot be any faster than the slowest node,
+* Secondly, this configuration is not fault tolerant.
 If a node crashes or a network partition suddenly appears, then immediately, we have lost the ability to performs writes.

 ## Sharding or Data Partitioning